Working with workflows

 Setting the resolution field

-In JIRA, an issue is either open or closes, based on the value of its 'Resolution' field — not its 'Status' field.
+In JIRA, an issue is either open or closed, based on the value of its 'Resolution' field — not its 'Status' field.

 - An issue is open if its resolution field has not been set.